isralduke/thatbook/23-isaiah.md

 > and their young men will be forced to do hard labor.
 > <a name="31:9">31:9</a> They will surrender their stronghold because of fear;
 > their officers will be afraid of the Lord’s battle flag.”
-> This is what the Lord says—
+> This is what the Lord says —
 > the one whose fire is in Zion,
 > whose fire pot is in Jerusalem.